mdjmplugin/mobile-dj-manager/readme.txt

 	* **New**: Added Playlist Categories menu option to admin tool bar
 	* **New**: Added `mdjm_event_action_buttons` filter to re-order event action buttons
 	* **New**: Added Styles setting within Client Zone settings to set colour of Event Action Buttons
+	* **Tweak**: Delete an entire range of an employee's holiday rather than only a single day
 	* **Tweak**: Custom post meta box functions re-written to enable cleaner hooks for developers
 	* **Tweak**: Shortcodes have been re-written and cleaned up
 	* **Tweak**: Main MDJM class is now a singleton class